-Ghee and clarified butter are known worldwide but in different names.
-For clarified butter, In France, it is known as beurre noisette, translated as “hazelnut butter,” known as Brown Butter in English.
+Ghee and clarified butter are known worldwide but by different names.
+Clarified butter, In France, is known as beurre noisette, translated as “hazelnut butter,” known as Brown Butter in English.
 In Arab countries, it is known as SAMNAH, and in Tigrinya, it is called Tesmi.

-So if we wonder about is ghee and clarified butter the same, in terms of names, they are not the same dairy.
+So if we wonder whether ghee and clarified butter are the same, in terms of names, they are not the same dairy.

 Clarified butter is yellow-golden, and it offers a creamy consistency.
-But ghee takes the color of caramel, and it adopts the tinge due to overcooking of clarified butter.
+But ghee takes the color of caramel and adopts the tinge due to overcooking of clarified butter.
 Clarified butter may have a high or mild aroma.

 Instead of creamy consistency, ghee gets a slightly granular texture.
 Premium quality ghee always holds a high aroma.

 You can compare the dairy products from their storage friendliness, smoking point, nutty flavor, and health benefits.
-Only you will find the difference in the texture, aroma, and raw ingredients.
-Concerning physical properties, the answer to the question is ghee and clarified butter the same is yes almost but there is a fine line of difference.
+Only you will find differences in the texture, aroma, and raw ingredients.
+Concerning physical properties, the answer to the question is ghee and clarified butter the same is yes, almost, but there is a fine line of difference.

 Pure quality dairy is always the best, but for ghee, purity grass-fed quality is the most desirable qualification for ghee products.
 Grass-fed ghee is about the traceability of the raw ingredients of the ghee, which is butter.

-If you wish to buy Milkio Grass-fed ghee, place your order at https://milkio.co.nz/e-commerce/.
+If you wish to buy Milkio Grass-fed ghee, place your order at the Milkio Website.